-Things are happening rapidly as you enter your third trimester of pregnancy.
-Your unborn child can smell a lot more scents and his growing size will lead you to gain more weight.
-Nourish yourself and these big changes in your developing baby by maintaining a well-balanced diet that includes more protein and DHA sources in your meal plan.
+Now that you are 7 months or 28 weeks pregnant, things are happening rapidly.
+As you enter your third trimester of pregnancy, your unborn child is already preparing for life outside the womb.
+They can now smell more scents and their growing size will lead you to gain more weight.
+Nourish yourself and support these big changes in your developing baby by maintaining a well-balanced diet that includes more protein and DHA sources in your meal plan.

 It’s hard to keep up with so many developments taking place in weeks 27 to 30 of your pregnancy.

 When you’re 7 months pregnant, your developing baby’s olfactory neurons, the nerve cells that relate to smell and transmit signals to the brain, are already developed.
 Now, they can also detect odors.

 Around the time you are 28 weeks pregnant, your developing baby will even react to strong smells by grimacing or moving their head.
 This acute sense of smell also means that they will be able to recognise and be comforted by your familiar smell when they enter the world.